niu2x/ogre-learning-blog/index.md

 title: Welcome to my blog
 ---

-This is a blog for learing Ogre.
+This is a blog for learning Ogre.